SamuelSchlesinger/environment/README.md

                         raw $ readFile filename >>= putStrLn)
 ```
 Here is a complete example of a script that you could write using
-new-script that utilizes most of the combinators in the library.:
+new-script that utilizes most of the combinators in the library.
 ```haskell
 import Commander (arg, opt, flag, raw, toplevel, sub, (<+>)) import Control.Applicative (empty, when)